marcel-goldschen-ohm/NEU-365P-385L-Spring-2023/README.md

 - Writing a program that can be understood by other people (or by yourself in a year!)

 # Syllabus
-**!!!
-WARNING !!!** *The syllabus is subject to change as the course progresses depending on my judgement.* This is because I modify my course every year to make it that much better for you.
+⚠️ *The syllabus is subject to change as the course progresses depending on my judgement.* This is because I modify my course every year to make it that much better for you.
 That said, the current syllabus is at least a reasonable approximation of what the final course will look like.

 - Jan 10 T - **[Python ecosystem](/python-ecosystem.pptx) & [Python basics 1](/python-basics-1)**
     - ✏️ [Python basics](/assignments/python-basics-hw.ipynb), 📎 [What can I do with Python?](https://realpython.com/what-can-i-do-with-python/), 📎 [Intro to Jupyter and JupyterLab](https://coderefinery.github.io/jupyter/), 📎 [Intro to Python](http://nbviewer.ipython.org/urls/raw.github.com/jrjohansson/scientific-python-lectures/master/Lecture-1-Introduction-to-Python-Programming.ipynb), 📎 [Python beginner tutorials](https://www.tutorialsteacher.com/python), 📎 [Python basics](https://www.learnpython.org), 📎 [The Hitchhiker's Guide to Python](https://docs.python-guide.org/intro/learning/), 📎 [More Python tutorials](https://wiki.python.org/moin/BeginnersGuide/NonProgrammers), 📎 [Python Tutor](https://pythontutor.com), 📎 [Python for Neuroscience](https://pyforneuro.com/)